amirrajj-dev/netflix-clone/README.md

 ## ⚠️ Warning

-if you cant see the movies or tv shows its probably beacuse you need to use a high speed vpn so turn on your vpn and reload the page and if its needed be a little  patient for me🥺😉🫂
+if you cant see the movies or tv shows (or you see a shimmer or skeleton for theit cover) its probably beacuse you need to use a high speed vpn so turn on your vpn and reload the page and if its needed be a little  patient for me🥺😉🫂

 # End🔚